 Rocky Reach is a run-of-river Project, which means that the average daily inflow is equal to the average daily outflow.
 As a result, the water level is not constant throughout the reservoir, but increases measurably from Rocky Reach dam to Wells dam.
+Chelan PUD is a signatory to the Mid-Columbia Hourly Coordination Agreement, along with Douglas PUD, Public Utility District No. 2 of Grant County (Grant PUD) and the Bonneville Power Administration (BPA).
+Under the terms of this agreement, the five non-federal projects on the Columbia River (Wells, Rocky Reach, Rock Island, Wanapum, and Priest Rapids, hydroelectric project dams), as well as the Grand Coulee and Chief Joseph federal projects, are operated in a coordinated manner to optimize water use through this section of the Columbia River.
 Chelan PUD operates the Project reservoir with a normal maximum headwater elevation of 707 feet NGVD and minimum headwater elevation of 703 feet NGVD.
 Additionally, Chelan PUD has a License requirement to provide for storage space and passage of flood flows when ordered by the U.S. Army Corps of Engineers to an elevation of 710 feet NGVD.